TITLE 77: PUBLIC HEALTH

 a) Principle

 The hospital shall have written policies for the admission, discharge, and referral of all patients who present themselves for care.
-Procedures shall assure appropriate utilization of hospital resources, such as preadmission testing, ambulatory care programs, and short-term procedure units.
+Procedures shall assure appropriate utilization of hospital resources such as preadmission testing, ambulatory care programs, and short-term procedure units.

-b) Access
+b) Referrals

 2) Insofar as possible, the hospital shall assign patients to accommodations with regard to gender, age, and medical requirement.